s-wild/wordpress-sitename-add-body-class/README.md

 # wordpress-sitename-add-body-class
+<h1>Wordpress Sitename Add Body Class</h1>
-Add body class to site name
+<p>Add body class to site name.
+This can be useful for a wordpress multi-site that uses the same theme. </p>